 Moreover, winter temperatures are so low that they even turn water into ice.
 These prejudices push the reveal of truth for more than half of the century.

 Here is a list of incredible facts concerning sailing stones:

 - The composition and origin of stones are not important.
-It can even be artificial stone placed into the right conditions.
+It can even be an artificial stone placed in the right conditions.

 - There should be heavy rains to flood the valley.